Buying a Puppy

 You should be provided with –

 A receipt that outlines exactly what you have bought.
 It should state that this is a registered, pedigree dog, list the date of birth, and what type of register the dog will be placed on.
 Most reputable breeders will expect pet puppies are registered on the Limited Register.
 This is to ensure the puppy is going to a loving family home and is not going to be bred from or exported.
 You will be required to sign a Limited Register Agreement form at the time of purchase.
-Details are available on the CCCQ website http://www.cccq.org.au/.
+Details are available on the Dogs Queensland website www.dogsqueensland.org.au.
 A puppy can not be registered on the Limited Register without your signature.

 (a) copies of the hip, elbow, eye and heart certificates of both parents;